FAQ – Frequently Asked Questions

 What is Benching?

-What is the difference between Benching & Cubicles?
+What is the difference between Benching and Cubicles?

 As a general overview, cubicles are panel-based workstations that provide the most privacy from other employees; benching has either no or minimal panels and provides an open-style row of desks meant to encourage collaboration.

 Cubicles can come in many sizes and configurations depending on the client’s needs.
 Panels come in 39″, 47″, 53″, 67″, and 85″ heights, comprised of fabric, glass, and whiteboard finishes.

 What is an Upmount Screen?

 Upmount screens (also known as privacy screens) are used as dividers between workstations to define boundaries and give employees both privacy and improved acoustics.
 They can come in fabric, lexan glass, laminate, and whiteboard finishes, and are available in many sizes to fit almost any workstation.

 Depending on the client’s needs these screens can be placed on top of or in between work surfaces, and even on top of cubicle panels.
 See examples of each on our benching page.

 What is Sound Masking, and how can it help my office?

 Sound masking is the introduction of an unobtrusive background sound similar to airflow that reduces distractions by making human speech unintelligible.
 (This does not mean that you cannot hear the person talking.)

 A typical installation involves using 3″ speakers in the ceiling and a small 7″ x 5″ control box in the area where you want more acoustic privacy.
 For more information, take a look at our sound masking page.

 What is the difference between a Power Pole and Base Feed?

 Power poles and base feeds are both options for bringing power to your workstations.
 A power pole is generally used in applications where power and data are being brought down from the ceiling.
 The power pole can connect directly to the work surfaces or panel system you choose.
-A base feed, on the other hand, is connected from the floor or the wall to your stations.
+A base feed, on the other hand, is connected to workstations from the floor or the wall.